Pragati75-stack/Netflix-Clone-/README.md

 # Netflix-Clone-
-Netflix Clone : It is a HTML and CSS based Project to implement the functionality and working of a official website.
+Welcome to the Netflix Clone project!
+This web application replicates the Netflix experience, allowing users to explore a wide range of movies and TV series.
+While users can't view the actual videos on this platform, they can watch trailers from YouTube, create profiles, and manage their watchlists.